 On August 5, 2005, Skipti hf., a special purpose vehicle in which we invested together with Exista ehf., MP Investment Bank, Imis ehf. and certain pension funds, purchased Iceland Telecom for ISK 66.7 billion, which amount was potentially subject to adjustment.
 Skipti hf. was subsequently merged with and into Iceland Telecom, which then changed its name to Síminn hf. ("Síminn").
 We currently own 29.4% of the share capital of Síminn.
 Pursuant to the share purchase agreement with the government of Iceland, the initial shareholders of Skipti ehf. (including us) are required to offer at least 30% of Síminn's existing shares in a public offering on the ICEX and have all of Síminn's share capital listed on the ICEX.
 Our shares in Síminn will be offered prior to the shares of the other shareholders being offered.
 Síminn will be subject to a monetary penalty if its owners (including us) do not consummate the public offering or if they fail to list Síminn on the ICEX prior to December 31, 2007.
 The penalty is payable monthly, beginning on January 1, 2008 and continues until the offering and listing obligations are satisfied.
-The amount of the penalty begins at 0.7% of 30% of the purchase price at July 1, 2008 and thereafter.
+The amount of the penalty begins at 0.7% of 30% of the purchase price paid for Síminn (or approximately ISK 140 million) and increases monthly to 1.7% of 30% of the purchase price at July 1, 2008 and thereafter.
 We are liable for penalties in proportion to our 29.4% interest in Síminn.